 Details of the phenotype (expression of the genotype or genetics of the animal) must be provided to the AEC using the Phenotype Report.

 If the line is a new line, and there is insufficient information about the phenotype of the animals then they must be monitored for a period of time, have their genotype evaluated, a Phenotype Report completed and approved by the AEC before the aniamls can be used in research or for purposes other than breeding.

 In addition to the AEC requirements, work with GM organisms must comply with the Gene Technology Act and be approved by the Institutional Biosafety Committee.
 Work involving GM animals must also take place in a facility that meets is certified as a Physical Containment (PC) facility - PC1 or higher depending on the work being conducted.

 Each state and territory in Australia has different legislation and requirements for the regulation of scientific animal use.

-JCU is registered in Queensland, New South Wales, Western Australia and the Northern Territory, so is able to approve animal use in Queensland and the Northern Territory and their coastal waters.
+JCU is registered in Queensland, New South Wales, Western Australia and the Northern Territory, so is able to approve animal use in these states and their coastal waters.
 Our approvals for these states are as follows: